- Change Log

 Higher layer sessions require lower layer sessions – Sessions at higher layers require Sessions (or Connections) at lower layers to be established first.
 For example, HTTP Requests can’t be sent unless a TCP Connection is established first.

-Packets can arrive out of Order – when a Request or Response is broken into multiple packets, the destination needs to reassemble the packets in the correct order.
+- When a Request or Response is broken into multiple packets, the destination needs to reassemble the packets in the correct order.
 Each packet contains a Sequence Number.
 The first packet might have Sequence Number 1, while the second packet might have Sequence Number 2, etc. These Sequence Numbers are used to reassemble the packet in the correct order.

 TCP and UDP Overview – there are two Layer 4 Session protocols – TCP, and UDP.
-TCP handles many of the Network Session services (reassembly, retransmission, etc.) mentioned above.
+TCP handles many of the Transport services mentioned above.
 UDP does not do any of these services, and instead requires higher layer protocols to handle them.

 TCP Protocol (Layer 4)